 That way, if you live somewhere in which ISPs are monitored for VPN use, your VPN-tunnelled traffic can hide amongst the unencrypted stuff using the special 'Stealth Protocol'.
 As with a similar facility in IPVanish, the idea is to disguise VPN packets as HTTPS traffic.

-The interface isn't resizable on the Windows version, so the global server map is a pain to navigate.
+The interface isn't resizable on the Windows or Mac version, so the global server map is a pain to navigate.
 Individual servers are hidden, so there's only one clickable blob per country, meaning you also don’t get a choice of, say, east coast or west coast USA.

 A fast, reliable VPN for home streamers, file sharers and those wishing to use VoIP, but being based in Hong Kong will set alarm bells ringing for those looking for untraceable online anonymity.